linuskelsey/tomodoro/README.md

 ## Usage

 On launch, if you have profiles defined in config a picker lets you choose one — or select Custom to set durations manually.
-Use `Tab` to move between fields, `←`/`→` to select hours or minutes, and `↑`/`↓` to change the value — or just type a number directly.
-Press `Enter` to start, `Esc` to quit.
+Use `Tab` / `Shift+Tab` to move between fields, `↑`/`↓` to change the value, or type a number directly.
+The four fields are Focus, Short Break, Long Break, and Sessions/LB (sessions before a long break).
+After confirming, a label prompt appears — press `Enter` again to skip it.
+Press `Esc` to quit.

 | Key | Action |
 |-----|--------|